Support the Homeless by Giving Food Gift Cards

-Homelessness is a problem that faces more than 670,000 Americans on any given night.
-Over the course of a year, some 3.5 million Americans experience homelessness, according to the National Coalition for the Homeless.
+Homelessness is a problem that faces more than 610,000 Americans on any given night.
+Over the course of a year, approximately 3 million Americans experience homelessness, according to a SF Gate November 2013 article, although the exact number is difficult to determine.

 People find themselves homeless for a variety of reasons.
 Some have physical or mental problems but nobody to help them out.
 Others have left abusive households.
 Many once had a place to live but fell upon hard economic times.